These pages do not apply outside Great Britain.

 Ross v Ryanair, 2004

 Mr Ross was charged for the provision of a wheelchair to get from the check-in point at Stansted airport to the plane.
-This was held to be unlawful discriminaation, and the compensation award included £1000 for injury to feelings.
-The court cited a case which had said: "£750 is the least that may now days be awarded for the very slightest injury to feelings, deserving of damages, caused by discrimination on the ground of disability."
+This was held to be unlawful discrimination, and the compensation award included £1000 for injury to feelings.
+The court cited Purves v Joydisk above which had said: "£750 is the least that may now days be awarded for the very slightest injury to feelings, deserving of damages, caused by discrimination on the ground of disability."

 Employees, agents and others aiding discrimination can be liable as well as the relevant business.